mozilla/releasewarrior/how-tos/relpro.md

     * RelEng is responsible for reviewing the scheduled change to ensure that the mechanics are correct.
 Most notably, the mapping, fallbackMapping, and backgroundRate need to be verified.

 * QE
-    * QE is responsible for signing off on a Scheduled Change after they have successfully verified updates on the cdntest channel.
+    * QE is responsible for verifying updates on the cdntest channel.
+There were recent changes implemented to remove the Balrog signoff requirement for QE for all Firefox channels.
+The change to remove this from ESR channels is still pending but should be implemented as soon as someone from QE signs off on this change request.

 * RelMan
     * RelMan is responsible for reviewing the scheduled change to ensure that the shipping time is correct and to authorize that the release may be shipped.
 If circumstances change (eg, we discover a bug we're not willing to ship) after they sign off, they must revoke their signoff in Balrog.